Audrey Roloff Shares Powerful, Heartfelt Prayer For Baby Girl, Hurts Some ‘LPBW’ Fans As A Result

 Audrey Roloff is not only stunning, she is also blessed with a gift for words.
 When struck by inspiration, the reality TV star can come up with lines and prayers that are near-poetic.
 This gift was evident in Audrey’s recent Instagram post, as the reality TV star shared a powerful prayer for her upcoming baby girl.
-While the Little People, Big World star’s words were articulate and beautifully-written, however, some of her followers and fans in social media felt a bit hurt by the words Audrey used in her devotion.
+While the Little People, Big World star’s words were articulate and beautifully written, however, some of her followers and fans in social media felt a bit hurt by the words Audrey used in her devotion.

 As stated by Audrey Roloff, the recently shared prayer is something that she wrote for her baby girl.
 In the devotion, the LPBW star asked for guidance in raising her child, so that her baby would grow into a beautiful, steadfast young woman.
 She also asked for help in keeping her baby safe from the dangers of the world, and for making her husband, Jeremy, fully equipped to stand as a father for their child.
 Here is an excerpt from Audrey’s invocation.